pnkskff/Headtop/README.md

   - Most likely using PassportJS: https://www.passportjs.org/

   - Add Gmail Integration.

-  2. Add Functionality to Save Lists if User is signed in.

-  3. Add Functionality to include Date of Purchase and/or Date Uploaded via Calendar Dropdown.
+  2. Add Functionality to include Date of Purchase and/or Date Uploaded via Calendar Dropdown.

   - Most likely using v-calendar: https://www.npmjs.com/package/v-calendar

   - Documentation: https://vcalendar.io/

-  4. Add Functionality for User to upload Images.
+  3. Add Functionality for User to upload Images.

   - Most likely using Filepond: https://pqina.nl/filepond/

-  5. Add Functionality for User to add Notes per Post via free-form Text Box.
+  4. Add Functionality for User to add Notes per Post via free-form Text Box.

   - Most likely using CKEditor: https://ckeditor.com/

+  5. Add Functionality to Save Lists if User is signed in.

-  6. Add Functionality for User to view all Saved Lists, in a Gallery Format.
+  6. Add Functionality for User to view all Saved Lists, in a Gallery or List Format.

   7. Add Functionality for User to Tag a List via a Keyword, so that User can quickly search all Lists via a Keyword Query.